paulmallon/xfce4-spotify-panel/README.md

 # xfce4-spotify-panel

 ## Description
-XFCE4 panel plugin to displays current playing song.
+A Spotify script for xfce4-genmon-plugin to displays current playing song.
 Click icon to focus the sporify window (or lanuch spotify when not already running).
 Tooltip show more song information.

 ![](screenshot.png)